QiuYukang/5G-LENA/doc/source/nr-module.rst

 In Figures :ref:`snr` and :ref:`sinr`, we display the CDF of wideband SNR and SINR of one of the confiugurations that match 3GPP calibration region.
 The simulation configuration is the folliowing:
- - pathloss model is indoor shopping-mall,
+ - pathloss model is the indoor shopping-mall,
  - shadowing is enabled,
  - gNB antenna orientation is XY (Z=0),
  - beam search method is optimal,